jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

-    You need to consider where it can be split—and split it.
+    You need to consider where it can be split - and split it.
 A good sign is when a subset of the data and a subset of the methods seem to go together.
 Other good signs are subsets of data that usually change together or are particularly dependent on each other.
 A useful test is to ask yourself what would happen if you remove a piece of data or a method.
 What other fields and methods would become nonsense?

 * Mechanics
     * Decide how to split the responsibilities of the class.